-Investment and funding Related objectives rm (years 1-3) Medium term (years 4-10) Long term (year 11+) Rationale Develop funding & financing strategy 1, 2, 3, 4 Funding and financing strategy explores alternative ways of funding which can reduce reliance on rates.
-The strategy will define level of detail required to inform successful funding applications or mechanisms.
-Use funding and financing strategy to inform Long-term Plan (LTP) assumptions 1, 2, 3, 4 Funding and finance strategy will inform how we fund infrastructure and growth in our Long-term Plan (LTP).
-Development Contributions Policy adopted or Development Levy Introduced 1, 2, 3, 4 Development contributions or levies will reduce dependence on rates to fund infrastructure.
-Updates to Revenue and Financing Policy (confirm timing of updates) 1, 2, 3, 4 Updates to the Revenue and Financing Policy resulting from funding & financing strategy; A Revenue and Financing Policy shows how Council funds operating and capital expenditures, and more importantly, who will pay these and why.
-Use Spatial Plan to inform 2027-2037 Long- term Plan investments 1, 2, 3, 4 Infrastructure identified in Te Pātukurea will be subject to further investigation before being included in the LTP.
-Input into Asset Management Plan 1 Infrastructure upgrades identified in Te Pātukurea can inform Council's asset management plans; An Asset Management Plan explains how Council looks after its infrastructure, like roads, water, and buildings, to keep them working now and in the future.
-Input into 2027 Infrastructure Strategy 1 Infrastructure requirements identified in Te Pātukurea will inform our infrastructure strategy; An infrastructure strategy sets out the biggest infrastructure challenges Council will face over time and the main options for dealing with them, including the impact of those choices.
-Te Pātukurea will ensure that future infrastructure in Kerikeri and Waipapa is resilient, efficient and affordable.
+Investment and funding Relateu Short term (years 1-3) 25 26 27 Medium term (years 4-10) Long term (year 11+) Rationale Develop funding & financing strategy 1, 2,3,4 • Funding and financing strategy explores alternative ways of funding which can reduce reliance on rates.
+Use funding and financing strategy to inform Long-term Plan (LTP) assumptions 1, 2,3,4 Funding and finance strategy will inform how we fund infrastructure and growth in our Long-term Plan (LTP).
+Development Contributions Policy adopted or Development Levy Introduced 1, 2,3,4 • Development contributions or levies will reduce dependence on rates to fund infrastructure.
+Updates to Revenue and Financing Policy (confirm timing of updates) 1, 2,3,4 • Updates to the Revenue and Financing Policy resulting from funding & financing strategy; A Revenue and Financing Policy shows how Council funds operating and capital expenditures, and more importantly, who will pay these and why.
+Use Spatial Plan to inform 2027-2037 Long-term Plan investments 1, 2,3,4 Infrastructure identified in Te Patūkurea will be subject to further investigation before being included in the LTP.
+Input into Asset Management Plan 1 • Infrastructure upgrades identified in Te Patūkurea can inform Council's asset management plans; An Asset Management Plan explains how Council looks after its infrastructure, like roads, water, and buildings, to keep them working now and in the future.
+Input into 2027 Infrastructure Strategy 1 Infrastructure requirements identified in Te Patūkurea will inform our infrastructure strategy; An infrastructure strategy sets out the biggest infrastructure challenges Council will face over time and the main options for dealing with them, including the impact of those choices.
 Strategic Infrastructure Actions Stormwater modelling 1 This model informs flood risk management and infrastructure requirements, ensuring resilient infrastructure and safe, sustainable growth.
 Complete water / wastewater modelling refinements 1 This model informs our water and wastewater network capacity and infrastructure requirements that need further investigation.
-Complete transport model 1, 3 This model informs our transport network capacity and further upgrades that need to be investigated.
+Complete transport model 1,3 This model informs our transport network capacity and further upgrades that need to be investigated.
 Investigation of additional water source 1 Investigating raw water sources to cater for future treated water demand.
-Input into / update Integrated Transport Strategy / Plan / Transport Network Plan 1, 3 Updating our transport strategy which sets out priorities for transport investment.
+Input into / update Integrated Transport Strategy / Plan / Transport Network Plan 1,3 Updating our transport strategy which sets out priorities for transport investment.
 Investigate PT options (as part of network plan) 3 Investigating options for public transport to service Kerikeri and Waipapa.
 Refresh of Urban Active Modes Plan 3 Updating our urban active modes plan to improve walking and cycling connectivity within areas earmarked for future growth.
 Develop a long term strategy for wastewater treatment and discharge site for Kerikeri & Waipapa 1 Investigating options for servicing Waipapa with wastewater (for example: expanding treatment capacity at the Kerikeri treatment plant, or building a separate treatment plant in Waipapa) and investigate long term options for discharge of treated wastewater for Kerikeri and Waipapa.